jmlangl1/jmlangl1.github.io/README.md

 ### File Directory
 - Images: Folder containing all image files used in the portfolio.
 - Projects: Folder containing all project files.
 Each project has its own folder.
+- LICENSE: Licensing information for the portfolio.
+- config.yml: Content for the left pane of the portfolio landing page.
-- index.: file setting the layout of the portfolio
+- index.md: Information setting the layout and content for the rest of the portfolio including project titles/links.